JolonB/CompletePureShuffle/README.md

 gcc shuffler.c -o shuffler -DMEAN -DMODE -DFREQ_TABLE
 ```

-The order of the flags does not matter.
+The order of the flags does not matter, but they must all begin with `-D`.

 ## Running